-Ian Somerhalder, Nikki Reed Puts An End To Feuding Rumors With Nina Dobrev
+Ian Somerhalder, Nikki Reed Put An End To Feuding Rumors With Nina Dobrev

 A photo posted by Nina Dobrev (@ninadobrev) on

-The Nina-Ian (Nian) love story pretty much mirrored their Vampire Diaries characters, Damien Salvatore and Elena Gilbert—that of wanting to be together and won’t admit it, until finally just giving in.
-Since the couple were seen back in 2010 snorkeling in the Great Barrier Reef together, and later on spotted kissing and holding hands in public, especially during Coachella season, Nina kept denying dating rumors until probably 2012.
+The Nina-Ian (Nian) love story pretty much mirrored their Vampire Diaries characters, Damien Salvatore and Elena Gilbert: They wanted to be together and wouldn’t admit it until finally just giving in.
+Since the couple were seen back in 2010 snorkeling in the Great Barrier Reef together and later spotted kissing and holding hands in public, especially during Coachella season, Nina kept denying dating rumors until probably 2012.

-In May 2013, news exploded that the couple, who had only just officially confirmed their relationship, had broken up.
-This was hinted by a tweet from Ian Somerhalder in May, where he quoted playwright Lillian Hellman, “People change and forget to tell each other.”
+In May 2013, the news exploded that the couple, who had only just officially confirmed their relationship, had broken up.
+This was hinted by a tweet from Ian Somerhalder in May, where he quoted playwright Lillian Hellman.

 Meanwhile, Nina took to E!
-News where she said that she and Ian didn’t break up because anything bad happened.
-She says their friendship was still strong and said that she thought he’s great and she still cared for him as they had been friends long before the romantic relationship started.
+News to say that she and Ian didn’t break up because anything bad happened.
+She said their friendship was still strong and explained that she thought he’s great and she still cared for him as they had been friends long before the romantic relationship started.

-Since then the three have been involved in numerous speculations of bitterness and backstabbing, as stated by Reed in her Instagram post.
-The three had remained quiet all throughout, and moved on with their lives.
+Since then, the three have been involved in numerous speculations of bitterness and backstabbing, as stated by Reed in her Instagram post.
+The three had remained quiet all throughout and moved on with their lives.
 After leaving TVD, Nina pursued a film career and became a part of Vin Diesel’s posse in XXX: Return of Xander Cage.
 The Bulgarian-Canadian beauty is said to now be dating Glen Powell.

-Stay tuned for The Vampire Diaries Season finale in the next few weeks at The CW.
+Stay tuned for the Vampire Diaries season finale in the next few weeks on The CW.

 [Featured Images by Frederick M. Brown/Getty Images]